marjakonst/happy-day/README.md

 with an [LCD (1024x600 pixels)](web-server/public/images/lcd_testing.jpg)
 and 3 [RFID-RC522 sensors](web-server/public/images/rfid-rc522_layout.jpg) connected.<br />
 (See the [wiring scheme](web-server/public/images/el_wiring_scheme.jpg).)<br />
-The sensors read a few RFID-tags when the latest get placed near the former.
+The sensors read a few RFID-tags when the later get placed near the former.

 <img src="web-server/public/images/sensors_and_raspberry_wired.jpg" alt="kitchen trolley sketch" width="480"/>

 ### Artistic elements

-The hardware is installed on a mobile ["kitchen trolley"](web-server/public/images/kitchen_trolley.jpg), [designed](web-server/public/images/trolley_design2.jpg) and [built](web-server/public/images/kitchen_box_assembly.jpg) for this project, with 3 plates on the "table", which hides RFID sensors beneath them.
+The hardware is installed on a mobile ["kitchen trolley"](web-server/public/images/kitchen_trolley.jpg), [designed](web-server/public/images/trolley_design2.jpg) and [built](web-server/public/images/kitchen_box_assembly.jpg) for this project, with 3 plates on the "table", which hide RFID sensors beneath them.

 The RFID-tags are attached to (hidden in) real-world objects (apples, bread slices, tea bags, etc...).